Rachael Padman: Early life and education

-Padman was born in Melbourne, in 1954, and attended Melbourne High School.
+Padman was born in Brisbane, in 1954, and attended Gladstone High School in South Australia and then Melbourne High School.
 She was the school cadet captain and won the rifle-shooting prize for two consecutive years.
 She obtained a first degree in electrical engineering from Monash University in Australia.
 She joined research work on radio astronomy at the Commonwealth Scientific and Industrial Research Organisation Division of Radio Physics in Sydney, for two years.

 In her autobiographical essay, "Rachael's Story", she discussed her lifelong gender identity as female, and one motive behind going to England was a hope for an opportunity to address her gender issues.
 In 1977, Padman settled in England to work for Doctor of Philosophy (PhD) in astronomy at an all-male St John's College, Cambridge, and did research at the University of Cambridge's Cavendish Laboratory.
 Among the first things she did on arrival in Cambridge was to approach John Randall at Charing Cross Hospital in London, who prescribed oestrogen.
 In 1978, she came out as transgender, and started with her PhD supervisor, Richard Hills.
 She said Rachael spontaneously came up as her name one morning; she initially thought about using Susan from a pupil from her primary school, before renouncing because there were already two Susans in her laboratory, including the secretary.

 In 1981, she began living as a woman in her everyday life, and she had gender-affirming surgery in October 1982.

 She received her degree in 1982 for a doctoral thesis titled "Short-wavelength observations of interstellar molecules".